kdleonard93/Black-Nerds-Journey-Blog/cl8cgonbf00cyhcnv24hl2luy.md

 ## Day 13: Debugging - How To Find and Fix Errors in Your Code

 ## Today's Lesson
 This write-up is going to be VERY short.
-Just want to not some of the tips and tools Angela mentioned.
+Just want to note some of the tips and tools Angela mentioned.

 #### General Tips